Updated on Sep 29, 2023 • 3 min read • 683 views • Copy Link

 Discrimination on proscribed grounds

 It is also unlawful to dismiss someone because of reasons amounting to discrimination under existing anti-discrimination legislation, such as the Racial Discrimination Act and the Sex Discrimination Act.
-Therefore, terminating someone’s employment because of their race, religion or sexual orientation is also unlawful under the Fair Work Act.
-(Section 351)
+Therefore, terminating someone’s employment because of their race, religion, age, political opinion or sexual orientation is also unlawful under section 351 of the Fair Work Act.

 Process for deciding unlawful dismissal claims